-Assuming the overall governance of the SIM Group is the Governing Council.
-Comprising independent elected members, the Council is responsible for the strategic direction of the Group, acts as a watchdog on all financial, remuneration and audit matters and closely monitors compliance with control measures.
-Similarly, the Singapore Institute of Management Holdings Pte Ltd, and SIM AEC Pte Ltd are also governed by respective boards, members of whom include both Council members and independent directors.
+Assuming the overall governance of SIM is the Board of Directors.
+Comprising independent elected members, the Board is responsible for the strategic direction of SIM, provides governance oversight on all financial, remuneration, risk and audit matters, and closely monitors compliance with control measures.

-The Internal Audit Division, as part of the SIM Group's corporate governance framework, supports the Governing Council to oversee the SIM Group’s functions in risk assessment, whistle-blowing, and internal and external audits.
+The Internal Audit Division, as part of SIM's corporate governance framework, supports the Board to oversee SIM’s functions in whistle-blowing, internal and external audits.

-As part of good corporate governance, SIM has in place the Conflict of Interest Policy and the Whistle-Blowing Policy.
-Under the Conflict of Interest Policy, Council members or staff who have personal interests in business transactions or contracts that SIM may enter into or have vested interest in any organisation that SIM has dealings with, are required to declare such conflict of interest to the Council or senior management immediately, and to abstain from any discussion or decision making on the matter of interest.
+As part of good corporate governance, SIM has in place the Whistle-Blowing Policy and Conflict of Interest best practices.
+Under the latter, Board members or staff who have personal interests in business transactions or contracts that SIM may enter into or have vested interest in any organisation that SIM has dealings with, are required to declare such conflicts of interest to the Board or senior management immediately, and to abstain from any discussion or decision making on the matter of interest.